The Architect – Satoshi Nakamoto

 Mass Adoption

-‘Satoshi’ has been seen by an enormous number of people around the globe and it’s quite likely that a lot of them knew very little about cryptocurrency.
-My goal as an artist whose work will continue to focus on this exciting technology and the people involved in the space is to eventually cross back over to the traditional art market.
+‘Satoshi’ has been seen by an enormous number of people around the globe, and it’s quite likely that many of them knew very little about cryptocurrency.
+My goal as an artist, whose work will continue to focus on this exciting technology and the people involved in the space, is to eventually cross back over to the traditional art market.
 I know this will only be a matter of time.
-Moreover, we all talk about how cryptoart can be a vehicle to help drive mass adoption; I’m confident that my art, in particular paintings like ‘Satoshi’, will help play a role in this.
+Moreover, we all talk about how crypto art can be a vehicle to help drive mass adoption; I’m confident that my art, particularly paintings like ‘Satoshi’, will help play a role in this.

 Affluent Lifestyle Magazine